 Suppose that the client application decides it wants to close the connection.
 (Note that the server could also choose to close the connection).
-This causes the client send a TCP segment with the FIN bit set to 1 to server and to enter the FIN_WAIT_1 state.
+This causes the client to send a TCP segment with the FIN bit set to 1 to the server and to enter the FIN_WAIT_1 state.
 While in the FIN_WAIT_1 state, the client waits for a TCP segment from the server with an acknowledgment (ACK).

-- Step 2 (ACK From Server) – When Server received FIN bit segment from Sender (Client), Server Immediately send acknowledgement (ACK) segment to the Sender (Client).
+When the Server received the FIN bit segment from Sender (Client), Server Immediately sends acknowledgement (ACK) segment to the Sender (Client).

 While in the FIN_WAIT_1 state, the client waits for a TCP segment from the server with an acknowledgment.
 When it receives this segment, the client enters the FIN_WAIT_2 state.
 While in the FIN_WAIT_2 state, the client waits for another segment from the server with the FIN bit set to 1.

-- Step 4 (FIN from Server) – Server sends FIN bit segment to the Sender(Client) after some time when Server send the ACK segment (because of some closing process in the Server).
+The server sends the FIN bit segment to the Sender(Client) after some time when the Server sends the ACK segment (because of some closing process in the Server).

-- Step 5 (ACK from Client) – When Client receive FIN bit segment from the Server, the client acknowledges the server’s segment and enters the TIME_WAIT state.
+When the Client receives the FIN bit segment from the Server, the client acknowledges the server’s segment and enters the TIME_WAIT state.
 The TIME_WAIT state lets the client resend the final acknowledgment in case the ACK is lost.
-The time spent by client in the TIME_WAIT state is depend on their implementation, but their typical values are 30 seconds, 1 minute, and 2 minutes.
-After the wait, the connection formally closes and all resources on the client side (including port numbers and buffer data) are released.
+The time spent by clients in the TIME_WAIT state depends on their implementation, but their typical values are 30 seconds, 1 minute, and 2 minutes.
+After the wait, the connection formally closes and all resources on the client-side (including port numbers and buffer data) are released.

-In the below Figures illustrates the series of states visited by the server-side and also Client-side, assuming the client begins connection tear-down.
-In these two state-transition figures, we have only shown how a TCP connection is normally established and shut-down.
+In the below Figures illustrate the series of states visited by the server-side and also the Client-side, assuming the client begins connection tear-down.
+In these two state-transition figures, we have only shown how a TCP connection is normally established and shut down.